johnmtayag/Amazon-Recommender-System/README.md

 </p>
 </center>

+### How does the Custom Isolation Forest Compare to the Typical Algorithm?
+Considering its simplicity, this algorithm worked fairly well in separating outliers from normal points.
+Moreover, it gives each point a score based on how often it was separated from the other points - this is an easy metric to calculate and track.
+Another benefit is how the algorithm generates decision boundaries.
+The typical isolation forest generates decision boundaries that only consider a single boundary - this creates decision boundaries that only split the space orthgonally relative to one of the axes.
+Instead of splitting on a single axis, this algorithm is capable of creating decision boundaries in any direction.

+However, there are a few drawbacks in the implementation.
+For one, there are several likely outliers to the lower right of the mean that were not captured by the algorithm.
+This is likely due to two main factors:

+* The algorithm gives each point an average score based on which sides of the randomly generated boundary lines it lies on.
+If there are not enough lines, then the model does not have a fine-enough granularity to capture outliers that may fall closer to the mean.
+* The mean is highly shifted from the center, so the algorithm is less likely to generate lines that split anomalies on the right side away from the mean.

+Another large drawback is that this method relies on there being a single main cluster that all other points deviate from.
+While this worked well with this dataset, the algorithm may not generalize well with datasets that have multiple clusters

 ## Analyzing the Effectivness of Supervised Outlier Detection Methods

 ## Analyzing the Distributions of System Configurations Within Anomaly Groupings
 Overall, the only variable that appears to correlate strongly with the occurence of anomalies is kwp.
 This makes sense as many of the average "anomalous" curves were simply normal curves with higher peaks.
 The average outlier curves identified with both statistical methods had fairly normal shapes that had peaks at 3 kW or lower.
 Similarly, the average curves identified using the isolation forest followed a similar pattern until the score dropped to 0.65 or below.
-However, given that the kwp cutoff for solar PV systems to be included in this analysis was 3.42, these "anomalies" may actual be legitimate curves.
+However, given that the kwp cutoff for solar PV systems to be included in this analysis was 3.42, many of these "anomalies" may actually be legitimate curves.

 This result seems to suggest that, in order to ensure that all identified curves are truly anomalous, the dataset may need to be even further restricted to a smaller smaller subset of solar PV systems.